 Empty vs. blank

-If you want to highlight all cells that are blank and cells that just appear blank, you can use this formula instead:
+If you want to highlight cells that are blank and cells that just appear blank, you can use this formula instead:

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.